clown-0726/front-end-53/Business Eng/liulishuo.md

 #### Page 1

 - He was also given a 20% raise in salary.
-- There is a high probobility that the company will be acquired.
+- There is a high probability that the company will be acquired.
 - About 40% of jobs are found through acquaintances.
 - ==============================================================
 - In planning for the interview.